jrcook416/jrcook416.github.io/training.markdown

 title: Training Classes
 permalink: /training/
 ---
 I have compiled a list of all of my Indiana certification classes and class presentations here, with a short synopsis of training where applicable.

 # Current Certification Classes #
-**EMR0067** Emergency Medical Responder for the Gregg Township Fire Department.
+**Indiana EMS Primary Instructor Mentorship**
+I am currently in my Primary Instructor Mentorship with **Indianapolis EMS/Eskenazi Health.**

 # Future Certification Classes #

-There will be an Emergency Response Support class for the Gregg Township Fire Department starting in 2Q or 3Q 2023, followed by a Fire Academy (HMA, HMO, FF1, FF2) in 3Q or 4Q 2023.
+As of Memorial Day 2023, I do not plan on offering any certification classes through the end of 3Q-2023.

 # Future Presentations #

 I am currently not scheduled to speak at any sites as of 1Q 2023.

 # Past Presentations #
 **Technology in the Fire Service Classroom** Technology in the Fire Service Classroom for the Indiana Fire Instructors Association at the Indiana Fire Instructors Association Conference, January 26, 2019.

 **Technology in the Fire Service Classroom** Technology in the Fire Service Classroom for the Indiana Fire Instructors Association at the Riley Fire Department, April 29, 2019.

 **Teaching with Technology** Teaching with Technology (Technology in the Fire Service Classroom v2.0) for the Indiana Fire Instructors Association at the Indiana Fire Instructors Association Conference, January 11, 2020.

 # Past Certification Classes #
 **E49-11-16** EMS-EVOC for Indianapolis EMS.